Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Costs estimates for 3G detectors

-The LVK Computing Infrastructure~\cite{bagnasco2023} currently operates with fewer than 50k CPU cores.
-Therefore, the millions of CPU hours required for the one-month observation would take several days to process on the entire computing cluster, consuming approximately 1 GWh of electricity and costing hundreds of thousands of USD in electricity charges.
-It is important to note that this is the cost of performing PE only once; in LVK, each event is analyzed tens to hundreds of times before the data release.
-Considering potential future upgrades to computing clusters (e.g., the Worldwide LHC Computing Grid, which operates with more than 500,000 CPU cores~\cite{HEPSoftwareFoundation:2017ggl}), we conclude that while full Bayesian PE is technically feasible, it is neither budget-friendly nor environmentally sustainable.
-Therefore, a more efficient PE method - one that surpasses the methods discussed in this paper - will be crucial for GW astronomy in the 3G era.
+The LVK Computing Infrastructure~\cite{bagnasco2023, ligo_ldg} currently operates with fewer than 50 thousand CPU cores. {Using the PE cost fitting for standard method,} we could infer that at least $10^4-10^6$ CPU hours is required to analyze all (over 200) detections over the past 10 years.
+It should be noted that this is the cost of performing PE only once; in LVK production, each event may be analyzed multiple times before the final results are obtained for publication.
+Ref.~\cite{bagnasco2023} shows that all data analysis activities during O3 cost $7.5\times10^9$ CPU hours under the HS06 benchmark~\cite{hs06}, corresponding to $\sim 3\times 10^8$ CPU core hours for the CPU model used in this work.
+Therefore, the millions of CPU hours required for the one-month observation in the future will be a heavy burden for current computing infrastructure.
+It would take several days to process on the entire computing cluster, consuming approximately 1 GWh of electricity and costing hundreds of thousands of USD in electricity charges, assuming 150W of CPU power and 0.15 dollar per kWh of electricity.
+Considering potential future upgrades to computing clusters (e.g., the Worldwide LHC Computing Grid, which operates with more than 500,000 CPU cores~\cite{HEPSoftwareFoundation:2017ggl}), we conclude that while full Bayesian PE is technically feasible, it is neither budget-friendly nor environmentally sustainable. {Therefore, more efficient PE methods, such as machine-learning-based methods that greatly outperforms traditional stochastic sampling methods discussed in this paper, will be crucial for GW astronomy in the 3G era.}